+On DCC track powered railways, in locomotives using a basic decoder, the wiring is a little different.
 With DCC, the soundcard is not a decoder and cannot trigger sounds directly from the controller.
 Therefore the above methods are used to trigger the sounds.
-Some decoders have a servo output which can be used to trigger sounds from the controller buttons by using a servo switch.
+Some decoders have a servo output which can trigger sounds from the controller buttons by using a servo switch.
 They may also have a constant DC power output which can replace the battery if it is in the voltage range 8 to 24 volts.
-These connection options are shown below:
+The connection options are shown below:

-decoders also have function outputs which can be used to trigger sounds.
+Many decoders also have function outputs which can be used to trigger sounds.
 However, this is technically difficult and you should only attempt it if you are very familiar with your decoder and the setting of CVs.